zimmertr/Kubernetes-Manifests/README.md

 ## Storage Notes

-It is bad practice to run processes within containers as root.
-When people develop container images they often avoid this by running the proccess as a specific user.
-Sometimes this value is configurable via an enviroment variable and some time it is not.
-Be sure to consult this table to determine the user account you should be using.
-In these situations, you will have to `chown` the files on your backing storage before exposing them to Kubernetes via Persistent Volumes.
-Otherwise your pod will have permissions issues.
-In most situations you will also need to modify the environment variables set in the `kustomization.yml` file before deploying.
+It is bad practice to run a process within a container as root.
+Some container image providers run their process as a specific unprivileged users.
+In some situations, the user and group ID for this user are configurable with Environment Variables.
+Other times, the developer will require you to conform the file ownership of your volumes to their schema.
+In either case, the applications that are affected by this are documented in the table below.

 | Application | Description                                                  |
 | ----------- | ------------------------------------------------------------ |